QuietJoon/some-utils/README.md

 some-utils
 ====

-Some utility functions just for me.
+Some utility functions just for me and my packages.
-This library may covers functions in wide ranges.
+This library may cover functions in wide ranges.